ghc/ghc/docs/users_guide/runtime_control.rst

     DLL, and don't want the RTS to ungracefully terminate your application on erros such as segfaults.

+.. rts-flag:: --generate-crash-dumps

+    If yes (the default), the RTS on Windows will generate a core dump on any crash.
+These dumps can be inspected using debuggers such as WinDBG.
+    The dumps record all code, registers and threading information at the time of the crash.
+Note that this implies `--install-seh-handlers=yes`.

 .. rts-flag:: -xm ⟨address⟩

     .. index::